 There were a couple of students that had a great deal of knowledge, while others had no background experiences with this topic.
 I was thrilled when one student mentioned the word "ratio".
 He commented that he knew there was a ratio that was connected to the parts of a circle.
 This was an outstanding segue to our learning intention for the lesson: Today we are going to explore what relationships exist between the parts of a circle.

-Once the learning intention was clear - students did a turn and talk and revoiced and discussed our purpose, we did a quick demo of how to engage with each learning exploration.
-We provide the four learning opportunities below.
+Once the learning intention was clear, students did a turn and talk and revoiced our purpose.
+Next I went over each learning exploration.
+I provided the four learning opportunities below.

-Using calculator adding tape, students measured and then cut out the circumference of different circles (many different circular lids were provided).
+Using calculator adding tape, students measured the circumference of different circles (many different circular lids were provided).
+They cut this measurement.
 Next they overlaid this measure on the circle and cut the measure of the diameter.
 They did this as many times as they could.
 What they noticed was that with each circle they were able to remove the diameter approximately three and a bit times.
 We provided staplers so they could join the parts together to keep for reference.

 The students had about 30 - 40 minutes to engage with the different provocations.
-Students worked in pairs or groups of three, as it was important that they discuss their ideas and have enough helping hands to iterate and measure.
+Students worked in pairs or groups of three, as it was important that they discuss their ideas, learn from each other, and have enough helping hands to iterate and measure.
 Students chose which learning opportunity they wanted to begin with and moved freely between explorations.

 We ended the lesson by gathering back together as a group and discussing what we noticed, what generalizations we were beginning to make, and any lingering questions they had.
 Students completed an exit slip, responding to "What did you learn today?"